 Budapest Airport Transfer Shared Car / Minibus

-Furthermore, there is also an option, although not as cheap as the public transport, to use the Airport Shuttle minibus, which is a share ride service.
-Unless you are in a hurry, or travel with others.
+Furthermore, there is also an option, although not as cheap as the public transport, to use the Airport Shuttle minibus, which is a shared ride service.
+Unless you are in a hurry or travel with others.
 The airport shuttle bus is ideal for solo travellers, who don’t mind to take a half an hour detour to get to their Budapest hotel.
-See their current prices at the bottom of the page (currently HUF 1,900 per person per single ride, or HUF 3,200 per person per return ride).
 It is also an environmentally responsible choice.
 There is a booth for the official Budapest Airport shuttle, and it is hard to miss.

 Budapest Airport Transfer Plus

 Another cheap option might be Budapest Airport Transfer Plus.
 The company seems to be well sought after to get to the city centre of Budapest cheaply.
-Especially if there are more of you, and the location is not close to Budapest Airport.
-Their airport transfer quotes are more than reasonable, and given per bus, not by per person:
+Please check their website for prices and fares.

 In addition to the fixed cheap price offered by, Budapest Airport Transfer Plus also advertises 24 hour confirmation guarantee, no extra charges for waiting time if the flight should be delayed, etc. They also cater for even bigger groups (8+), and make transfers to the countryside or Budapest festival venues, like direct airport transfers to Sziget Festival on Obuda Hajogyari Island, direct airport transfers to Formula 1 Hungaroring or to Lake Balaton, direct airport transfers to Ozora Festival, and so on.
 To boot it all, they do transfers from Budapest to Vienna, Zagreb, Prague, Belgrade and Bratislava too.